ProStars: Home media

 DIC Video originally released three single VHS tapes of the series in 1991 containing the episodes "Knightmare Riders", "Short John's Revenge" and "The Slugger's Return".
 In the same year, BMG Kidz, through the DIC Toon-Time Video series, released three single VHS tapes with the episodes "Roll to Victory", "The Perbots of Dr. Lobe" and "The Valley of the Snow Falcon".

-In October 2003, Sterling Entertainment released a DVD called "Slam Dunkin' with the Airman", containing the episodes "Gargantus and the Highway of Doom", "Knightmare Riders" and "Roll to Victory".
+In October 2003, Sterling Entertainment Group released a DVD called "Slam Dunkin' with the Airman", containing the episodes "Gargantus and the Highway of Doom", "Knightmare Riders" and "Roll to Victory".
 This DVD was reissued by NCircle Entertainment in 2007.
-These sets went out-of-print in 2012.
+These sets went out of print in 2012.

 As of today, NCircle has yet to release the complete series or even release the episodes separate on DVD or digital for reasons beyond WildBrain's control.
 (Note: Michael Jordan, Bo Jackson, and Wayne Gretzky are trademarked by themselves.
 Sports footage is owned by the National Basketball Association, Major League Baseball, and National Hockey League.)